MegaBitmap/UDPBD-for-XEBP/README.md

   This will reduce load times if using UDPBD or a hard drive, but can cause compatibility issues with some titles.
   * **Synchronous Reads** - When enabled, asynchronous (background) loading will not be used.
 This can affect load times, and fixes compatibility issues with some titles.
   * **Unhook Syscalls** - When enabled, neutrino Syscalls will be removed from memory after starting a game.
 This fixes compatibility issues with some titles.
-  * **Emulate DVD-DL**- When enabled, neutrino will emulate the data structure of a dual-layer DVD.
+  * **Emulate DVD-DL** - When enabled, neutrino will emulate the data structure of a dual-layer DVD.
 This option is required for DVD9 images that have been modified to fit a DVD5.
-  * **Fix Buffer Overrun**- Fixes a compatibility issue present in a very small number of games.
+  * **Fix Buffer Overrun** - Fixes a compatibility issue present in a very small number of games.
-  * **GSM Field Mode**- Force the Graphics Synthesizer to use a specific field scanning mode.
+  * **GSM Video Mode** - Force the Graphics Synthesizer to use a specific field scanning mode.
     * Default - Use the game's default video mode.
     * Progressive - Use the progressive scan equivalent of the game's default video mode.
 This is 480p for NTSC titles and 576p for PAL.
-  * **GSM Frame Mode**- Force the Graphics Synthesizer to use a specific frame height.
-    * Default - Use the game's default video mode.
-    * 240p/288p - Use native 240p.
-    * 480p/576p - Use line-doubled 240p in progressive scan.
+    * 1080ix1 : force 1080i width x1, height x1 (very small!)
+    * 1080ix2 : force 1080i width x2, height x2
+    * 1080ix3 : force 1080i width x3, height x3
-  * **GSM Frame Mode**- Select between three different field-flipping types.
+  * **GSM Compatibility Mode** - Select between three different field-flipping types.
   Changing this can affect the compatibility of other GSM settings.
   * **Refresh Artwork** - Immediately delete and re-copy cached artwork for the current game.
 This option is not affected by the current settings mode.